webiscool/web-terminal/README.md

 web-terminal help
 ```

-_Finally do not forget the corresponding http port for your web terminal (if other than 80)._
+_Finally do not forget to open the corresponding http port for your web terminal._

 [link to web terminal](https://www.terminal.com/webterminal)

-*AWS offers a one year free resource access
+*AWS offers a one year free single resource access